FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Work-with-Images-and-the-Ground-Plane.md

 6. Click on the **rectangle** you sketched to paint it with the material.
 Click **Esc** to clear the paintbrush tool

+7. If the material appears inverted, or backwards, you may need to Flip the Face (single click to select the face, and type FF keyboard shortcut)

 #### Align the Imported Image to the Satellite Image

 6. Now we'll rotate the rectangle to align with the Satellite image. **Double-click** the **rectangle** to select it